dlab-berkeley/R-Fundamentals-Legacy/README.md

 > If you are a Git user, simply clone this repository by opening a terminal and typing: `git clone git@github.com:dlab-berkeley/R-Fundamentals.git`

 # Workshop goals
-There are four code files in this repository that we will walk through.
-The topics to be covered are below:
+**There are four code files in this repository that we will walk through.
+The topics to be covered are:**

 Part1.R - Introduction to R, navigating RStudio, variable assignment, data types and coercion, data structures
 Part2.R - Import, subset, and merge data; identify missing data